grange85/ahfow-www/_posts/2005/2005-11-02-galaxie-500-peel-sessions-shipping-now.markdown

 - galaxie 500
 tags: []
 ---
-<p>The newly released Galaxie 500 Peel Sessions CD is availiable now from 20|20|20.</p>
+The newly released Galaxie 500 Peel Sessions CD is availiable now from 20|20|20.

-<p>The sessions were recorded for BBC Radio 1's legendary John Peel show in 1989 and 1990 </p>
+The sessions were recorded for BBC Radio 1's legendary John Peel show in 1989 and 1990

-<p>The CD will be available elsewhere on 14 November but is shipping now if you order then through Damon & Naomi's <a href="http://www.20-20-20.com/">20/20/20</a> label</p>
+The CD will be available elsewhere on 14 November but is shipping now if you order then through Damon & Naomi's [20/20/20](http://www.20-20-20.com/) label